 How to view and delete your private browsing history

-Unfortunately, while your browser might not store details of the sites you visit while Incognito, your operating system does.
+Unfortunately, while your browser might not store details of the sites you visit during an Incognito session, your operating system does.
 This is due to something called the DNS cache, which essentially keeps a record of how you were connected to recently-visited websites.

 Here’s how to view and delete your private browsing history on Windows: